foundriesio/docs/source/tutorials/getting-started-with-docker/gs-docker-compose.rst

 Most of the parameters were already used in the previous commands.
 The only thing to change is the image parameter.

-In the next tutorial, you will build and deploy with FoundriesFactory®, where ``hub.foundries.io`` will be necessary.
+In the next tutorial, you will build and deploy using the FoundriesFactory™ Platform, where ``hub.foundries.io`` will be necessary.

 As you are still developing locally, edit the image parameter to use the image and tag from the previous steps, ``shellhttpd:1.0``: